dawadhakpabokhang/Tiny_Application/readme.txt

 Tiny App is a simple Url shortner.

-This app uses Node and Expres and will allow users to shorten long URLs much like TinyURL.com and bit.ly do.
-Users will be alowwed to register and login.
+This app uses Node and Express and will allow users to shorten long URLs much like TinyURL.com and bit.ly do.
+Users will be allowed to register and login.
 They will also have cookies that store their own urls.

 Dependencies